unfoldingWord-box3/electron-packager/README.md

 ## Supported Platforms

-Electron Packager is known to run on the following **host** platforms:
+Electronite Packager is known to run on the following **host** platforms:

 * Windows (32/64 bit)
 * macOS (formerly known as OS X)